 Hi, hello.

-In my classes, students use their awareness to embody the present while discovering how yoga can live with them beyond their time on the mat.
-My dharma is to provide care and guidance through grief.
-From my own personal experiences with loss, I was inspired to develop “Digesting Grief: Yoga Therapy for Bereavement,” a yoga therapy program that addresses the embodied experience of grief with the embodied practice of yoga.
+In my classes, students become physically, mentally, and energetically present while discovering how yoga lives with them beyond their time on the mat.
+I am especially passionate about breath mechanics and the modulation of energy using the breath, prāṇāyāma.
+My dharma is to provide care and guidance through grief with breath-centered yoga.
+From my own personal experiences with loss, I was inspired to develop “Digesting Grief: Yoga Therapy & Bereavement”, a yoga therapy program that addresses the embodied experience of grief with the embodied practice of yoga.

 I can often be found providing mindfulness practices and the wisdom of yoga in unexpected, in-between places: during lunch time at residential care homes and machine parts factories, for kids at recess time, and even for strangers gathering for a dance party on a decommissioned helipad!
 As a yoga therapist in training, I look forward to providing clients with evidence-based yoga interventions that support physical, mental, emotional, and energetic healing while strengthening the body-mind-heart connection.